jthmiller/eDNA-metabarcoding-intro/README.md

 ```

 ## Taxonomy assignment (If you made it to this point on 4/21, you can stop for the day)
 - Taxonomy assignment can be performed several ways.
-We've found that the best taxonomy assignment strategy differs between
+We've found that the best taxonomy assignment strategy differs between primer and reference databases.

-#### Qiime2 vsearch (code/qiime_tax.sh)
-The reference database of rbcl for Qiime built from ____ (script for building):
-Qiime object taxonomy: ref-dbs/
-Qiime object sequences: ref-dbs/

-##### Tronko (code/tronko_tax.sh)
-See installation instructions for tronko [here](https://github.com/lpipes/tronko).
-The reference database of rbcl for tronko was built from [diat.barcode](https://github.com/fkeck/diatbarcode) with [this](script for building):
-Tree: ref-dbs/rbcl_diat.barcode-ref-tree.txt
-FASTA: ref-dbs/rbcl_diat.barcode-MSA.fasta

-#### Visualizing the taxonomy assignments
-- Qiime2 can generate helpful interactive barplots of the taxa abundance for sample

-#### Optional steps:

-- As an additional check for the taxonomy assignments, I get the top blast hits for each ASV.
-If you use a specialized reference database, such as we do here, there will be many sequences with 'unassigned' taxonomy.
-Blasting is a way to double check that unassigned sequences are in fact off target taxa.
-After assigning taxonomy and blasting the sequences, I pull the results qiime and tronko taxon

-## Alpha and Beta Diversity
-- requires metadata formatted for import into qiime2

-## Differential Abundance Testing
-Songbird
-qurro

 ## 7. Phylogenetic placement of ASVs